aqibchou/Punch-Classification-Vision-Transformer-Model/README.md

 Contributions are welcome!
 Areas for improvement:
 - Model accuracy improvements
 - Additional action types
+- Seperating actions for both opponents
+- Using the Seperate Actions to create an unbiased round by round judging system.
 - Real-time processing optimization
 - Better handling of class imbalance